'Real-life hero!' - Liverpool star Salah praised after stopping abuse of homeless man | Goal.com

 More recently, the star paid tribute to Moamen Zakaria by imitating his trademark celebration after the Al Ahly midfielder was diagnosed with Amyotrophic Lateral Sclerosis (ALS) - a disease that affects nerve cells in the brain and spinal cord, and means Zakaria will not be able to play football again.

-On the pitch, Salah has enjoyed a strong start to the 2020-21 season, with five goals from just four league games so far.
+On the pitch, Salah has enjoyed a strong start to the 2020-21 season, scoring five goals from just four league games so far.